sorat0mo/jekyll2neocities/README.md

 | `blog_tagline`              | Some lines to display atop your blog feed.                                                                                                                                                                                                                                                                                                                 |
 | `giscus`                    | This group of settings is to be used if you want to add comments to your blog posts.
 Comment out **all** of them if you do not wish to add comments to your posts.                                                                                                                                                                                         |
 | `links` and `special_links` | More links on the header.
 Use `links` for webpages and files in your website.
 Use `special_links` for external links.                                                                                                                                                                                                                                      |

+## About CSP
+It is a secure header meant to protect your site from XSS attacks.
+If you decide to add any extra resources (CSS stylesheets, external scripts), you need to add them to the CSP to whitelist them.

 ## To-do